 Remember those prostaglandins?
 In addition to being pain messengers (which we hate), they serve additional functions.
 (Surprise!)
 Prostaglandins maintain the mucus layer in the gastrointestinal tract.
 That mucus layer protects against gastric acid.
 (Ever had reflux?
 Terrible, right?)
 Too many NSAIDs destroy that layer, allowing the formation of ulcers, which can lead to perforation of the stomach.
 A perforated ulcer is a surgical emergency.
 Why?
 This is a HOLE in the stomach leaking into the abdomen.
 (Seriously, you don’t want this to happen to your dog!)

 NSAIDs and the Kidneys

 We’re not done yet.
-Prostaglandins also kelp the kidneys receive proper blood flow.
+Prostaglandins also kelp the kidneys to receive proper blood flow.
 Add excess aspirin or ibuprofen, and the kidneys go into chronic failure.
 Or, just for “fun,” they develop acute kidney failure.
 This means a severe episode of kidney failure.

 Fun fact: cats can receive kidney transplants.
 Dogs CAN’T. (Please note: cats can’t receive NSAIDs, either)

 NSAIDs and Bleeding

 Back to that secondary function.
 Excessive aspirin can lead to bleeding.
 The scary part is your dog can have INTERNAL BLEEDING you won’t see.
 By the time you recognize symptoms, it could be too late.
 If your dog has Von Willebrand Disease (a genetic condition where they lack specific clotting factors – common in Doberman Pinschers), aspirin or ibuprofen could be fatal.

 Can Dogs Take NSAIDs Like Aspirin and Ibuprofen: Final Answer